 It can sometimes be overwhelming at a young age to make such important decisions regarding a career but A-levels can provide ideal insights into working or studying in a chosen subject.
 A-levels are usually for 16-18 year olds.
-For more information on our Penybont 6th Form College – click here.
+Find out about our Penybont 6th Form College.

-Entry courses are available at three levels; 1,2 and 3.
+Entry courses are available at Levels; 1,2 and 3.
 These courses are ideal if you have no previous qualifications or experience in a chosen field and give you the opportunity to progress to higher levels of study.
-See Entry courses that are available – click here
+See our Entry courses here.

 A Diploma can be worth up to 37 credits or more, with a level 3 worth 90 credits.
 Diplomas are offered in a wide range of course areas, full and part-time and can be studied at various levels.
 Click here to find out what Diploma courses we have available.